-Cash used for investing activities during fiscal 2011 was approximately \$6,638,000, representing an increase of approximately \$3,489,000 over the corresponding period of 2010.
+Cash used for investing activities during fiscal 2011 was approximately \$6.6 million, representing an increase of approximately \$3.5 million over the corresponding period of 2010.
 Capital expenditures increased approximately 124.9% from 2010 to 2011.
-During 2011 approximately \$1.9 million was expended for the construction of a hydrocarbon processing demonstration unit in connection with the Gevo contract.
-In addition expenditures were made for the following: \$695,000 for land surrounding the petrochemical facility, \$977,000 for tankage, \$310,000 to refurbish the Cyclo Unit, \$198,000 for construction equipment, and \$168,000 for a maintenance warehouse.
+During fiscal 2011 approximately \$1.9 million was expended for the construction of a hydrocarbon processing demonstration unit in connection with the Gevo contract.
+In addition expenditures were made for the following: \$0.6 million for land surrounding the petrochemical facility, \$1.0 million for tankage, \$0.3 million to refurbish the Cyclo Unit, \$0.2 million for construction equipment, \$0.2 million for a maintenance warehouse, and \$2.3 million for other equipment.